WANdisco/wandisco-documentation-ldm/docs/operation-ui.md

 The Bandwidth panel shows how much bandwidth LiveData Migrator is currently using to migrate data.
 It shows this over the most recent 5 minute period and continually updates.
 The left axis scales automatically to accommodate the highest throughput during that period.

-### Storage

-The Storage panel shows the underlying storage used by LiveData Migrator as either a source or target.
-LiveData Migrator supports one source and one or more targets.
-Each storage displays its associated processes, such as which LiveData Migrator is used to access it.

-Use the Storage panel to:

-* View and configure the source and target storages
-* Add further targets
-* Add additional LiveData Migrator servers and [LiveData Plane](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/get-started) servers

-For more information about sources and targets, see the [introduction to LiveData Migrator](./about.md).

 ### Rules and Migrations

 The Rules and Migrations panel in LiveData Migrator shows migrations and their progress.
 If the UI also manages LiveData Plane, the panel will also show rules.